 Since it is an open source tool, administrators use Fiddler to isolate performance bottlenecks.
 It also offers web debugging and HTTPS traffic decryption.

 Fundamentally, EtherApe and WireShark offer the same features, but they differ in the representation of data.
-This open-source packet sniffer is more focused on giving a visual interpretation of the information on the packets.
-The data displayed can be changed to show only the data you need.

 Some features offered by EtherApe include but are not limited to: